andreigue/vex-123-for-parents/vex123_parent_guide.md

 ### Exercise 8: If this, then that

-In this exercise, we'll explore how "if" statements work with the VEX 123 Coder.
+In this exercise, we'll explore how "if" statements work.
 Think of an "if" statement as a decision point: if the condition is met (like detecting an object), the robot will do something.
 If not, it skips over that part and continues on.

 Let's start simple.
 In the first example, we program the robot to move forward two tiles.
 If it sees an object in front of it, it will play a sound, like a doorbell.